justin3009/MMX3-ZeroProject/README.md

 ## Features (Zero)

 * Zero is playable at any time including the introduction level!
-However, if the player obtains the Z-Saber as per usual then Zero is unavailable.
+However, if the player obtains the Z-Saber as per usual then Zero is unavailable for the remainder of that game.
 * Zero can use sub-weapons, although at double the cost and he cannot charge them.
 * Zero starts off with his air-dash and double jump.
 * Zero CANNOT use the Hyper Charge (Hyper C.) and is unable to select it via L/R buttons or even in the menu.